Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 ## 1.4 Classes

 While attributes, skills, and perks are the foundation of a character's abilities, classes are the foundation of a character's identity and nature.
 Classes define a character's Focus attribute, as well as gives them access to skills and abilities that are otherwise inaccessible to other classes.

-> Specific character classes are defined by the World Kit being used, but all classes follow a universal pattern for how they are structured.
+Specific character classes are defined by the World Kit being used, but all classes follow a universal pattern for how they are structured.

+### Class Skill

 Classes grant a character a unique 16th skill that falls under the designated Focus attribute.
 This class skill is used to perform class-specific actions and give the character an edge in a specialized area of the world.

+> **Example:** The Knight class has the Chivalry skill that falls under the Strength attribute.

+### Class Item

+Each class has a unique and inalienable class item that serves as a channel for their class's skill.
+As a character levels up, this class item will grant bonuses to the class skill, and in some cases, grant a pool of Class Points that can be used to activate class abilities.

+> **Example:** The Knight class has the Chivalrous Cape class item that grants bonuses to their Chivalry.

+### Class Abilities

-Each class provides unique class abilities that harness this class skill.
+Finally, each class provides a unique set of class abilities that harness their class's skill.
 These class abilities will often allow the character to evolve its combat ability in different ways.

-Additionally, each class has a unique type of gear associated with them that serves as a channel for the class's power.
-This piece of gear is only attainable by leveling up and will provide bonuses to the class skill.
+> **Example:** The Knight class has the Martial Prowess class ability that buffs their melee attacks using Chivalry.

 [See an example of a class from the _Vale of Myths_ World Kit.](/docs/vale-of-myths#Knight)